mkrieger1/scons_xilinx/readme.rst

+.. quickstart:
-.. turn this document into an HTML page by typing `scons`
+    $ scons                : turn this document into an HTML page
+    $ scons install        : install tools system wide
+    $ scons install --user : install tools for user only

 About
 -----